Lemon Chicken Orzo Soup with Greens

 - If you prefer a creamier soup, stir in a dollop of Greek yogurt or heavy cream just before serving for a creamy finish.

-- Substitute chicken with turkey or shredded pork for an alternative protein choice that brings its own distinctive flavor.
+- Substitute chicken with turkey or shredded pork.

 - Experiment with different citrus fruits like lime or orange juice for a refreshing citrusy twist that complements the chicken and greens.